-The School seeks to minimise the risk of peer on peer abuse through: clear supervision of pupils and regular education on high standards of courtesy and respect expected in the language and behaviour of pupils to one another, whether online or in person.
-Peer on peer abuse can be 'gendered' (for example, KCSIE states that it is more likely that girls will be victims and boys perpetrators) but staff are clear that all peer on peer abuse is unacceptable and will be taken seriously; so-called 'banter' is not an acceptable vehicle for unkindness or abusive behaviour towards others and specific PSHEE resources on banter and unkindness have been developed and are taught each year.
+The School seeks to minimise the risk of child on child abuse through: clear supervision of pupils and regular education on high standards of courtesy and respect expected in the language and behaviour of pupils to one another, whether online or in person.
+Child on child abuse can be 'gendered' (for example, KCSIE states that it is more likely that girls will be victims and boys perpetrators) but staff are clear that all child on child abuse is unacceptable and will be taken seriously; so-called 'banter' is not an acceptable vehicle for unkindness or abusive behaviour towards others and specific PSHEE resources on banter and unkindness have been developed and are taught each year.